olincollege/SoftSysCompilingCaterpillars/reports/report.md

 To see the tree as a tree, rather than a text output, Abitamim wrote a visualization script using Python and NetworkX that converted the output from the parser into a tree.
 This allowed for additional validation ensuring that the tree we wanted to create was the tree that was created.
-It effectively recreated the parser in Python, but gradually created the tree as it read the parser output.
+Grant used the makefile to automatically compile, parse test code, and then visualize it.

 ##### 5. Design Decisons
 1. We decided to separate the tokens for comparators and operators, even though